Sudachi-E/YouTube-Playlist-Searcher/README.md

    - Views dropdown to filter by view count
    - Duration dropdown to filter by video length
 4. Toggle search scope using the checkboxes for titles and channel names
+5. Configure auto-scroll preference:
+   - Click the "Auto-Scroll" button to toggle On/Off
+   - Setting is remembered for future sessions
+   - Only activates when searching or filtering
-5. Use the "Play Filtered" button to play matching videos:
+6. Use the "Play Filtered" button to play matching videos:
    - Left-click to play immediately
    - Right-click to open context menu
    - Middle-click to open in new tab
-6. Click "Clear" to reset all filters and show all videos
+7. Click "Clear" to reset all filters and show all videos

 ## Notes